In This Post

-- While it’s easy to sand balsa wood, it deforms easily.
-It’s easy to mess up your newly cut balsa wood.
-One stroke too many and you’re stuck recutting your wood.
+- While it’s easy to sand balsa wood, one stroke too many, and you’re stuck recutting your balsa wood.

-- The open pores in balsa wood can be a downer.
-They suck up humidity and dry out in heat, changing the weight of the balsa wood even after you’ve completed your project.
+- The open pores in balsa wood can be a downer, sucking up humidity and drying out in heat, changing the weight of the balsa wood even after you’ve completed your project.

-- Basswood bends.
-I guess if I’m trying to get something to fit into a tight spot, is an advantage (though I don’t find it particularly bendy).
+- Basswood bends, which, if I’m trying to get something to fit into a tight spot, is an advantage (though I don’t find it particularly bendy).

 - While you still have to sand the cut edge of basswood, it doesn’t splinter like balsa wood.

-- Basswood has fewer densities which means basswood strips tend to be more consistent and terms of strength and density across the piece.
+- Basswood has fewer densities which means basswood strips tend to be more consistent in terms of strength and density across the piece.

 - While it’s not impossible to crush basswood, it’s not as easy to mess up a sanding job compared to balsa wood.